MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gnss/gnss-driver-architecture.md

 - Ideally, the GNSS hardware should understand the initial geofence tracking state for each geofence and use it to only report changes from this initial state.
 If the GNSS hardware does not support this functionality it will report the initial state to the HLOS every time a geofence is created.

-- The GNSS hardware tracks the device’s current position in a power-efficient way and wakes up the AP whenever the device has entered and/or exited a tracked geofence.
+- The GNSS hardware tracks the device's current position in a power-efficient way and wakes up the AP whenever the device has entered and/or exited a tracked geofence.
 The GNSS driver passes the geofence alerts to the HLOS.

 - Under low satellite signal and other transient error conditions, the GNSS engine may be unable to reliably track the existing geofences.
 The GNSS engine shall be able to detect the tracking interruptions and the GNSS driver shall pass the tracking status error alert to the HLOS.
 The HLOS switches to the default AP-based geofence tracking till the GNSS hardware is able to recover and track geofences again.